sthiohnoo/fwe_test_repo/README.md

   This method deletes a shopping list by its ID and returns 204 with No Content.
 Errors such as "invalid ID format" or " non-existent shopping list" are caught and an error is returned.
 If the shopping list had items, the corresponding entry in the relation table is also deleted.
+- __getFavoriteShoppingLists :__
+  Method retrieves all favorite shopping lists and returns them.
+If no favorite shopping list is found, an empty array is returned.
+- __updateFavoriteStatus :__
+  The method updates the favorite status of a shopping list by its ID and returns it.
+Shopping lists can either be marked as favorites or unfavorited.
+Errors such as "invalid ID format," "non-existent shopping list," or "non-boolean inputs" are handled, and the process is aborted.
+The "isFavorite" status is initially set to "false" when creating a shopping list.

 ### Functionalities item.controller